-- It has been determined that a traditional setting has not been successful for the student. - MHS students are expected to work on their courses during the period assigned in their schedule. - Courses are assigned by and through the counseling office, including summer school. - Students may only be assigned two classes at a time per the principal. - Curricular expectations are determined by the teacher of record, following MHS course guidelines and expectations. - After credit recovery completion, Cr appears on the transcript for the course but does not remove or replace the failed course from the student's GPA or transcript.
+- It has been determined that a traditional setting has not been successful for the student. - Courses are assigned by and through the counseling office, including summer school. - Students may only be assigned two classes at a time per the principal. - Curricular expectations are determined by the teacher of record, following MHS course guidelines and expectations. - After credit recovery completion, Cr appears on the transcript for the course but does not remove or replace the failed course from the student's GPA or transcript.